UBC-MDS/DSCI_522_BlackFriday_Purchases_Analysis/doc/report.md

 ### 4.2 Hypothesis Test

 We applied t-test to further investigate on whether the mean purchases are not different.
-The results of t-test are shown below.
+The p-value calculated is extremely small (p-value &lt; 1e-6), which is rounded to 0 in R. The results of t-test are shown below.

 |   X1|   estimate|  estimate1|  estimate2|  statistic|  p.value|  parameter|   conf.low|  conf.high| method                  | alternative |
 |----:|----------:|----------:|----------:|----------:|--------:|----------:|----------:|----------:|:------------------------|:------------|